vapor-ware/synse-charts/juniper-jti/README.md

 ## Configuration

 The following table lists the configurable parameters of the Synse Juniper JTI Plugin chart and their default values.
+A value of `-` indicates no default is defined.

 | Parameter | Description | Default |
 | :-------- | :---------- | :------ |